Career tips

 - There are many good online courses and books related to self-awareness but seeking the help of a psychologist or coach could also help you develop these skills.

-12. Practise in the given foreign language and think about the most common interview questions in the given foreign language too, before the interview.
+12. Practice in the given foreign language and think about the most common interview questions in the given foreign language too, before the interview.

 - If you are a super hard-working person, you can also collect the questions from the internet and work out your possible answers in every foreign language you speak.
 You only have to do it once in life, later you’ll just need to make minor modifications.